MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-roles-permissions.md

    - Security administrator
    - Security reader

-   > [!IMPORTANT]
-   > Microsoft recommends that you grant people access to only what they need to perform their tasks.
-We call this concept *least privilege* for permissions.
-To learn more, see [Best practices for least-privileged access for applications](/azure/active-directory/develop/secure-least-privileged-access).
+4. To assign a role to one or more users, follow these steps:

-4. In the side pane, select the **Manage members in Azure AD** link.
-This action takes you to Azure Active Directory (Azure AD), where you can view and manage your role assignments.
+   1. In the side pane, select the **Manage members in Azure AD** link.
+This action takes you to the **Users** view in Azure Active Directory (Azure AD), where you can view and manage your role assignments.

-5. Select a user to open their profile, and then choose **Assigned roles**.
+   2. Select a user to open their profile.

-   - To add a role, choose **+ Add assignments**.
+   3. In the navigation pane, under **Manage**, select **Assigned roles**, and then choose **+ Add assignments**.

+   4. Search for one of the following roles, select it, and then choose **Add** to assign that role to the user account.

+      - Global Administrator
+      - Security Administrator
+      - Security Reader

-   - To remove a role, choose **X Remove assignments**.
+8. To remove a role, in the [**Users** view in Azure AD](https://portal.azure.com/#view/Microsoft_AAD_UsersAndTenants/UserManagementMenuBlade/~/AllUsers), select a

 ## Next steps